gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 #### A: Login to AWS and search for IAM

-Login into your AWS account.
+Login to your AWS account.
 You will then use the search bar to find "IAM" \(user management\).

 ![](/images/platform/IAM.png)